Alandi: Indrayani river

 Bathing in the Indrayani River has special significance for pilgrims to Alandi.
 However, the river is heavily polluted because of sewage discharge by towns along its course and contains high amount of Fecal coliform.

 Being a pilgrim center, the stretch of Indrayani River at Alandi, by tradition, has been designated a sanctuary and no fishing takes place.
 This acts as a sanctuary for river fish such as the Deccan Mahseer.

-Pilgrims perform circumambulation around the town during their visit.
+Pilgrims perform Parikrama around the town during their visit.

 Other places of religious significance

 The places of interest to pilgrims in and around Alandi include: